-The International Relations major is a multidisciplinary major that equips students with the skills and tools of political science, economics, business, and history, as well as other disciplines to excel at a variety of careers both domestically and abroad.
-Students who complete this major appreciate the flexibility of a multidisciplinary major combined with small class sizes, close connections with faculty, and an emphasis on learning abroad.
+The international relations major is a multidisciplinary degree that equips students with the tools of political science, economics, business, and history to excel in a variety of careers domestically and abroad.
+Students who complete this major enjoy small class sizes, close connections with faculty, and an emphasis on learning abroad.

 What can I do with this degree?

-A degree in International Relations prepares students for a variety of career options.
-Some of our students have become Foreign Service officers with the State Department.
-In recent years, our graduates have taken positions with companies like Target and Cargill.
-Other students have become teachers, both in the United States and around the world.
-Students have also worked for non-profit organizations, doing work as diverse as helping refugees settle in the United States to helping end human trafficking networks in India.
-Of course, our students also go on to attend prestigious graduate schools and laws schools, recently, Harvard University, Vanderbilt University, and the University of Minnesota.
+Graduates have also found jobs at non-profit organizations, doing work as diverse as helping refugees settle in the United States to helping end human trafficking networks in India.
+Of course, our students also go on to attend prestigious graduate schools and laws schools like Harvard University, Vanderbilt University, and the University of Minnesota.

 What skills will I develop?

 Because international relations is a multidisciplinary major, it equips students with a variety of skills.
 You'll be able to:

 - Read deeply

 - Become well-versed in history and contemporary world politics

 - Interpret economic data and make plans for your future